marks12/php-cli/README.md

 ## Using

-If you need do some operations you need just create sume user function in `Cli` class.
+If you need do some operations you need just create some user function in `Cli` class.
-For example if you want make some simple operation in destination server, you may create one function like this:
+For example if you want make operations in destination server, you may create one function like this:

 ```PHP